wodowiesel/PiFunk/README.md

 `pps-gpio` Add this line to the modulefile

-Save your edits with ctrl-o <return/enter> then exit with ctrl-x
+5. Save your edits with ctrl-o <return/enter> then exit with <ctrl-x>
 ___

 ### Installations:

-First update & upgrade system:
+5. First update & upgrade system:

 `sudo apt update` for system updates

 `sudo apt upgrade` for system upgrades

-You will need some libraries for this:
+6. You will need some libraries for this:

-`sudo apt-get install libsndfile1-dev`
+a) `sudo apt-get install libsndfile1-dev`

-`sudo apt-get install python-dev python3-dev` for py3
+b) `sudo apt-get install python-dev python3-dev` for py3

-[RPi-lib](https://pypi.org/project/RPi.GPIO/) (I use v0.6.5 from Nov 2018, also in repo)
+c) [RPi-lib](https://pypi.org/project/RPi.GPIO/) (I use v0.6.5 from Nov 2018, also in repo)

 `sudo wget https://pypi.python.org/packages/source/R/RPi.GPIO/RPi.GPIO-0.6.5.tar.gz`